thradams/cake/ownership.md

 }
 ```

 We must track that object `p->name` does not have any resources before the strdup assignment.
 We know malloc returns an uninitialized memory but the compiler does not known.

-For this particular case the semantics of malloc/calloc will be built-in; So the static analyzer will know malloc returns a uninitialized memory and calloc return a zeroed memory.
+For this particular case the semantics of malloc/calloc will be built-in; So the static analyzer will know malloc returns a uninitialized memory and calloc return a zeroed memory allowing us to write the code above.

 ### Disabling ownership checks